CHE vs LIV: How Chelsea Could Lineup For The PL Clash If They Complete Their Summer Transfer Targets | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 CHE vs LIV: How Chelsea Could Lineup For The PL Clash If They Complete Their Summer Transfer Targets

-Chelsea will be bidding to start the new 2023-24 English Premier League campaign on a promising note when they face their long-time rivals Liverpool in their opening game of the season on Sunday, August 13, at Stamford Bridge in London.
+Chelsea kicks off the 2023-24 English Premier League season on a high note when they face longtime rivals Liverpool in the season opener at Stamford Bridge in London on Sunday 13 August. will fight as much as possible.

-The West Londoners who had a dismal 2022-23 season will now be hoping to have improved outings this upcoming season, especially under the new manager, Mauricio Pochettino who has taken over from Frank Lampard who guided the team for the concluding stages of last season.
+After a dismal 2022-23 season, West Londoners will look to improve their game next season, especially under new manager Mauricio Pochettino, who took over from Frank Lampard. last season.

-How will Mauricio Pochettino line up the Blues for the game against Liverpool?
+How will Mauricio Pochettino prepare the Blues for their game against Liverpool?

-Chelsea have already confirmed the signing of Christopher Nkunku from Leipzig, and the Frenchman is expected to make the starting lineup for the match against Liverpool next month.
+Chelsea have already announced the signing of Christopher Nukunku from Leipzig and the Frenchman is expected to start next month’s game against Liverpool.

-The Blues are currently in the race to sign Moises Caicedo from Brighton & Hove Albion, however, a deal is yet to be agreed upon for the Ecuadorian, as talks continue between Chelsea and Brighton for the potential move.
+The Blues are currently looking to sign Moisés Caicedo from Brighton & Hove Albion, but a deal for the Ecuadorian player is yet to be agreed as negotiations continue between Chelsea and Brighton over a possible transfer.
+Not yet.

-Chelsea have also reportedly entered the race to sign Gabri Veiga from Celta Vigo, and the deal goes as planned, the Spaniard is expected to make the lineup for the game against Liverpool.
+Chelsea are also said to be working on a deal for Celta Vigo’s Gabri Veiga, with a deal going on schedule and the Spaniard set to join the squad against Liverpool.

-Check out the full possible lineup for the Premier League opener against Liverpool below:
+Check out the full squad for the Premier League opener against Liverpool below:

 )